 FoodInnovate is a multi-agency initiative to grow Singapore’s food manufacturing industry through innovation.
 Our vision is for Singapore to be the leading food and nutrition hub in Asia.

-Under FoodInnovate, Enterprise Singapore collaborates with Agency for Science, Technology and Research (A*STAR), Economic Development Board (EDB), Intellectual Property Intermediary (IPI), JTC Corporation (JTC) and Singapore Food Agency (SFA) to bring a suite of resources to Singapore food companies, enabling you to create and commercialise food products faster, and sell to a larger market.
+Under FoodInnovate, Enterprise Singapore collaborates with Agency for Science, Technology and Research (A*STAR), Economic Development Board (EDB), Innovation Partner for Impact (IPI), JTC Corporation (JTC) and Singapore Food Agency (SFA) to bring a suite of resources to Singapore food companies, enabling you to create and commercialise food products faster, and sell to a larger market.

 FoodInnovate opens up opportunities for your company to co-innovate and work with multinational corporations, food science experts, industry associations and other local small and medium-sized enterprises.
 In the process, you can also gain new knowledge in food innovation.
 Through FoodInnovate, get access to shared facilities to test new food ideas and commercialise products in a shorter time.
 If you are thinking about venturing into emerging areas such as food-tech and agri-tech, you can find support here too.